gieseladev/LyricsFinder/README.md

 # LyricsFinder

-LyricsFinder is a modular and easily expandable Python Package that is used to extract lyrics from music and return them in a JSON-formatted body, with abilities such as caching.
+LyricsFinder is a modular and easily expandable Python Package that is used to extract lyrics from music.
 By having the ability to use a combination of a Google Custom Search Engine and a set of extractors for several sources, lyrics are attained with much higher accuracy and generally from the best desired source.

 ### Requirements

 - **Python 3.6+** with `pip`

 - **[Strongly Recommended]:** A [Google Developer API Key](https://console.developers.google.com/apis/library/customsearch.googleapis.com/?q=sear&id=8a9b6e90-7182-4ba2-a6f5-b7063dc57275) with the 'Custom Search' API enabled.
 This link should take one there once logged in.

 *Note: While the Google tools aren't technically required for this project, much of the beneficial functionality depends on such keys/search engines.
 However, direct searching/parsing from a supported URL source is possible to incorporate with this package, though not the recommended way to utilize it (unless one requires a specific application requirement/design need).*